 Can You Be Fired While on FMLA?

 Florida and Georgia are “at-will” employment states.
-The general rule is your employer can hire and fire you at any time for any reason, not just poor performance.
+That means your employer can hire and fire you at any time for any reason, not just poor performance.
 However, you may be protected from termination if you’re on unpaid leave of absence under the federal Family and Medical Leave Act (FMLA).

 Can you be fired while on FMLA?
 Read on to find out.
 Then call us to schedule your free case evaluation if you believe your employer violated FMLA and wrongfully terminated you.